-From performing basic operations like watching a movie to high-level functions like manufacturing a car, computers are doing it all.
+From performing basic operations like watching a movie to high-level functions like manufacturing a car.
+The computers are doing it all.

-But have you ever thought about how does a computer works?
-What processes go inside it that makes even a tough task seem easy.
-Just like the other machines, the computer has also a basic architecture that comprises multiple elements that process the input and produce the desired output.
+But have you ever thought about how a computer works?
+What processes go inside it?
+What are the fundamentals of a computer?
+Just like the other machines, the computer has also a basic architecture.
+It comprises multiple elements.
+These elements process the input and produce the desired output.

-Let us look at the basic block diagram of the computer and understand how each part contributes to its functioning.
+Let us look at the basic block diagram of the computer.
+Then, we will understand how each part contributes to its functioning.

 All the data received by the computer goes through the input unit.
-The input unit comprises devices like a mouse, keyboard, scanner, etc. Each of these devices acts as a mediator between the users and the computer.
+The input unit comprises different devices like a mouse, keyboard, scanner, etc. In other words, each of these devices acts as a mediator between the users and the computer.

-The data that is to be processed is put through the input unit, the computer accepts the raw data in the binary form, processes the data, and produces the desired output.
+The data that is to be processed is put through the input unit.
+The computer accepts the raw data in binary form.
+It then processes the data and produces the desired output.

 The 3 major functions of the input unit are-

-- Take the data to be processed from the user.
+- Take the data to be processed by the user.

 - Convert the given data into machine-readable form.

-- Transmit the converted data into the main memory of the computer.
-Its sole purpose is to connect the user and the computer and create easy communication between them.
+- And then, transmit the converted data into the main memory of the computer.
+The sole purpose is to connect the user and the computer.
+In addition, this creates easy communication between them.

 CPU – Central Processing Unit

 Central Processing Unit or the CPU, is the brain of the computer.
-It works the same way a human brain works. all the activities performed by humans are controlled by the brain.
-Similarly, all the functions/tasks performed by the computer are controlled by the CPU.
+It works the same way a human brain works.
+As the brain controls all human activities, similarly the CPU controls all the tasks.

 ALU – Arithmetic Logic Unit

 The Arithmetic Logic Unit is made of two terms, arithmetic and logic.
-So as the name suggests there are two major functions that this unit performs.
+There are two primary functions that this unit performs.

-- It takes the data inserted by the input unit into the primary memory and performs the basic arithmetical operation on it.
-Like additions, subtraction, multiplication, and division.
-It performs all sorts of calculations required on the data and then sends back it to the storage.
+- Data is inserted through the input unit into the primary memory.
+Performs the basic arithmetical operation on it.
+Like addition, subtraction, multiplication, and division.
+It performs all sorts of calculations required on the data.
+Then sends back data to the storage.

 CU – Control Unit

-The control unit as the name suggests is the controller of all the activities/tasks and operations performed inside the computer.
+The control unit as the name suggests is the controller of all the activities/tasks and operations.
+All this is performed inside the computer.

-All the data that has to be either processed or has been processed is all stored in the memory unit.
-The memory unit acts as a hub of all the data and transmits it to the required part of the computer whenever necessary.
+All the data that has to be processed or has been processed is stored in the memory unit.
+The memory unit acts as a hub of all the data.
+It transmits it to the required part of the computer whenever necessary.

-- Primary memory – This type of memory cannot store a vast amount of data, therefore is only used to store recent data.
-The data stored in this is temporary and can get erased once the power is switched off.
-The Primary memory therefore is also called the temporary memory or the main memory.
+- Primary memory – This type of memory cannot store a vast amount of data.
+Therefore, it is only used to store recent data.
+The data stored in this is temporary.
+It can get erased once the power is switched off.
+Therefore, is also called temporary memory or main memory.

-RAM stands for Random Access Memory, it is an example of primary memory.
-This memory is directly accessible by the CPU for reading and writing purposes.
+RAM stands for Random Access Memory.
+It is an example of primary memory.
+This memory is directly accessible by the CPU.
+It is used for reading and writing purposes.
 For data to be processed, it has to be first transferred to the RAM and then to the CPU.

-- Secondary memory – As explained above, the primary memory stored temporary data, thus it cannot be accessed in the future.
-For permanent storage purposes, the secondary memory is used, also called the permanent memory or the auxiliary memory.
-The hard disk is an example of the secondary memory and data in this memory does not get erased easily even in a power failure.
+- Secondary memory – As explained above, the primary memory stores temporary data.
+Thus it cannot be accessed in the future.
+For permanent storage purposes, secondary memory is used.
+It is also called permanent memory or auxiliary memory.
+The hard disk is an example of secondary memory.
+Even in a power failure data does not get erased easily.

-The output unit displays the data either in the form of a soft copy like that in the monitor or the form of a hard copy, through a printer.
-The output unit first accepts the data in the binary form from the computer and then converts it into a readable form for the user.
+The output unit displays the data either in the form of a soft copy or a hard copy.
+The printer is for the hard copy.
+The monitor is for the display.
+The output unit accepts the data in binary form from the computer.
+It then converts it into a readable form for the user.

 Let us finally look at what the data flow looks like inside the computer step by step-

-- The data is accepted by the input unit, given by the user.
+- The data is accepted by the input unit.
+It is given by the user.
 It is then converted into binary form for the computer to read it.

 - The information is then sent to the memory unit for storage and processing.

-- The required data, that needs to be processed is accessed by the CPU from the primary storage.
+- The required data, that needs to be processed is accessed by the CPU.
+It is accessed from the primary storage.
 The arithmetic and logical operations are then performed on the data.
 The control unit schedules all the activities for the smooth working of the computer.

-- The data is then again sent to the storage unit for storing or further processing purposes.
+- The data is then sent to the storage unit.
+It is used for storing or further processing purposes.